What Is Hydrogenated Lecithin?

-Hydrogenated lecithin is an ingredient that functions as an emollient, emulsifier, and penetration enhancer in cosmetics and personal care products.
+Hydrogenated lecithin is an ingredient that is used in skincare and cosmetic formulations to improve the texture and sensory feel of the product.
+Hydrogenated lecithin is mainly used as an emollient, emulsifier, and penetration enhancer in these products.

 Lecithin is a generic term that describes any group of yellow-brownish fatty substances that naturally occur in plant and animal tissues, as well as in the human body.
 Lecithin was first isolated in 1845 by the French chemist and pharmacist Theodore Gobley from egg yolk.
 It can also be derived from sources such as soybeans, milk, marine sources, rapeseed, cottonseed, and sunflower.
-It’s made up of fatty acids, typically a mixture of the diglycerides of stearic, palmitic and oleic acids, linked to the choline ester of phosphoric acid.
-Lecithin fats are amphiphilic, which means they attract both water and fatty substances (they are hydrophilic and lipophilic).
+It’s made up of fatty acids which are the building blocks of fats and oils.

-The use of lecithin in cosmetics and personal care products was previously limited because of its oxidation and instability against heat.
+The use of lecithin in cosmetics and skincare products was previously limited because of its oxidation and instability against heat.
 This is why hydrogenated lecithin was created.
-Hydrogenated lecithin is the product of controlled hydrogenation (addition of hydrogen) of lecithin.
+Hydrogenated lecithin is the product of controlled hydrogenation or addition of hydrogen, of lecithin.
 Hydrogenated lecithin provides all of the same benefits of natural lecithin, but it has improved stability.

-In cosmetics and personal care products, hydrogenated lecithin functions as an emollient, emulsifier, and penetration enhancer.
+In cosmetics and skincare products, hydrogenated lecithin functions as an emollient, emulsifier, and penetration enhancer.

 Hydrogenated lecithin also functions as an excellent emulsifier.
-Emulsifiers are needed for products that contain both water and oil components.
-Mixing water and oil together creates a dispersion of oil droplets in water (and vice versa).
-However, these two phases can separate if the product is left to settle.
-To address this problem, an emulsifier like hydrogenated lecithin can be added to the system to help the droplets remain dispersed.
-Emulsifiers improve the consistency of a product, which enables an even distribution of topical skin care benefits.
+Emulsifiers are needed for products that contain both water and oil-based ingredients.
+When mixing oil and water-based ingredients the formulation tends to separate or split.
+In order to address this problem an emulsifier like hydrogenated lecithin can be added to improve the consistency of a product, which enables an even distribution of skincare benefits.

 Since hydrogenated lecithin functions as a penetration enhancer, caution should be exercised when it is combined in formulations with other ingredients that may be harmful if absorbed through the skin.